Bankoga/golem/docs/key.md

 - Cell:
   - Afferents: ?
   - Efferents: ?
+  - Charge: A real numer betwen [-256,256] that represents the energy level of the cell
+  - Channel Type : A type of conditional gateway that connects a cells Chemical State to another destinations chemical state via an edge, or to its container destinations chemical State directly that gets evaluated every time step.
+  - Channel Properties: The properties that determine how a channel operates.
+    - Open Conditions: A list of boolean clauses which can cause the channel to open when true.
+Examples of properties used in conditionals in human neurons are membrane voltage, chemical shape, and the motion of internal fluids in the cell.
+    - Close Conditions: A list of boolean clauses which can cause the channel to open when true.
+Examples of properties used in conditionals in human neurons are membrane voltage, chemical shape, and the motion of internal fluids in the cell.
+    - Effect-Value pairs on State: What operations are performed using which properties between the two states, and the increment by which change can occur at each time step.
+A pair of examples are listed below:
+      - Flow Direction: the direction of the effect on state for pressure differential based properties.
+      - Flow Volume: the size of the pressure based equilization channel.
   - Axon: A one-way edge that projects resource production data to one or more other addresses.
 Cannot project to other axons.
   - Dendrite: A one-way edge that collections resource production data from one or more other addresses.
 Can be configured to also read from other directly connected dendrites, and not just from Axons.
-  - Spike: A real number between [0,1], which represents the refreshedness/cooldown/fatigue/ of the resource production source used by all synapses to determine the number of resources generated.
+  - Spike: A real number between [0,1] that used by all synapses to determine the number of resources generated.
+The distance of the spike value from 1 represents the refreshedness/cooldown/fatigue/? of the resource production source, i.e. the axons level of fatigue.
-  - State: Represents the cells internal environment which affect cell operation.
+  - Chemical State: Represents the cells internal environment which drives cell operations.
-  - Synapses: A connection between two edges at a specific address with different sources that determines the number of resources to be produced for collection.
+  - Synapses: A specific type of channel that forms between two edges at a specific address with different sources which determines the number of resources to be produced for collection in the reading edge.
 By default, synapses can only form between axons, and dendrites.
   - Threshhold: The energy level required to generate resources at directly down-stream synapses.
   - ?: ?
   - ?: ?